Is Merrill Edge Safe 4-star brokerage rating

 Merrill Edge Account Rating

-A variety of brokerage accounts can be opened at Merrill Edge.
-We’re talking retirement accounts, 529 plans, small-business accounts, custodial accounts, and more.
-Through Merrill Guided Investing, there are automated and hybrid accounts.
-The advisory setup only trades mutual funds and exchange-traded funds.
-Brokerage accounts offer these plus closed-end funds, option contracts, stocks, and bonds.
-All trading takes place on U.S. exchanges; there are no global exchanges.
+You can open many types of brokerage accounts at Merrill Edge.
+These include retirement accounts, 529 college savings plans, small-business accounts, custodial accounts, and more.
+With Merrill Guided Investing, there are robo and mixed human/automated accounts.
+The advisory program only trades mutual funds and ETFs.
+Brokerage accounts let you trade those, plus closed-end funds, options, stocks, and bonds.
+All trading is on U.S. exchanges; you can’t trade on foreign exchanges.

 Trading on Margin